Cozy Peach Kitchen

 • Vegetable broth: I use Better than Bouillon for a very flavorful base, but any kind of vegetable broth works.
 Water works in a pinch but will make the chili less flavorful.

 • Red curry paste is my "secret ingredient" that gives this three bean chili a lot of warmth and depth.
 I use Thai Kitchen brand which is available at most major grocery stores.
-Use leftover curry paste in these red curry noodle bowls.
+Use leftover curry paste in these red curry noodles.

 Recipe steps